-The swing arm tire changers usually are the most economical changer you will find and can be considered “semi-automatic”.
-The reason being is that you will have to lock the arm into place by tightening it manually and making it fit perfectly with the size of the wheel that you will be changing.
-However, it does have a quick change tool with infinite tool head positioning that you will be able to adjust to fit nearly any tires.
-Some great swing arm tire changers that we recommend are the Ranger R980AT, the Corghi A9824TI and the Hofmann Monty 1625.
+The swingarm tire changers usually are the most affordable changer you will find and is considered “semi-automatic”.
+The reason being is that you will have to lock the arm into place by tightening it manually.
+As well as making it fit perfectly with the size of the wheel that you will be changing.
+But, it does have a quick change tool with infinite tool head positioning that you will be able to adjust to fit nearly any tire.
+Some great swing arm tire changers that we recommend are the Ranger R980AT, the Corghi A9824TI, and the Hofmann Monty 1625.

 Tilt-Back Tire Changer

-The first thing you will notice about the tilt back tire changer is the price tag for this machine compared to its little brother, the swing arm.
-The price tag for the tilt back tire changers will usually be 1 ½ to 2 times the amount of the swing arm.
-However, you will be able to fit bigger tires and adjust them a lot faster with the automatic tilt back option which adjusts correctly to fit the size of the tire with the press of a button.
+The first thing you will notice about the tilt-back tire changer is the price tag for this machine compared to its little brother.
+The swingarm.
+The price tag for the tilt-back tire changers will usually be 1 ½ to 2 times the amount of the swingarm.
+Yet, you will be able to fit bigger tires.
+As well as adjust them a lot faster with the automatic tilt back option which adjusts correctly to fit the size of the tire with the press of a button.
 Some of the models that we recommend are the Ranger R76LT, the Corghi A2024TI, or the Hofmann Monty 3550EM.

-When it comes to changing tires, we usually recommend the tilt back tire changer, it might be more expensive, but it will be a lot easier to use and you will have less risk when it comes to damaging tires if you are not too experienced.
+When it comes to changing tires, we usually recommend the tilt-back tire changer.
+It might be more expensive, but it will be a lot easier to use.
+You will also have less risk when it comes to damaging tires if you are not too experienced.

 Touchless / Leverless Tire Changer

-Most of these more advanced tire changers have an integrated wheel lift that helps in handling heavy wheels without the need for lifting hence eliminating operator injury.
+Most of these more advanced tire changers have an integrated wheel lift.
+This helps in handling heavy wheels without the need for lifting hence eliminating operator injury.
 Powerful pneumatic assistant tools that reduce the effort needed while changing tough-sidewall tires.
 This enhances a safer and more efficient working environment.
-It is quick and precise to setup.
+It is quick and precise to set up.
 It makes use of multi-size center cones that make mounting of wheels easy and fast thereby reducing wheel damage.
 It services a larger range of wheels.
-This gives it flexibility to work on a variety of wheel sizes and styles with a lot of efficiency.
+This gives it the flexibility to work on a variety of wheel sizes and styles with a lot of efficiencies.

 Our suggestion, have one tech at your shop learn how to use this machine completely and have only him work on it.